 • Item 3 - Function.
 The central role of the Committee, to ensure the quality of the University's academic programs, is now stressed in the description of the Committee's overall function.
-It performs this role through the consideration of proposals for new academic programs and the monitoring of reviews of existing programs, as well as through (as stated in the current terms of reference) overseeing various academic programs, this consideration of reviews of those programs, that enables the delegation of substantial authority to the divisional councils - an important goal of the Task Force on Governance.
+It performs this role through the consideration of proposals for new academic programs and the monitoring of reviews of existing programs, as well as through (as stated in the current terms of reference) overseeing various academic policy matters.
+It is the Committee's work in monitoring the quality of academic programs, through its consideration of reviews of those programs, that enables the delegation of substantial authority to the divisional councils - an important goal of the Task Force on Governance.